 Fold in the melted (but cool) white chocolate, stirring until just incorporated into the frosting.

-Increase the mixer speed to high, and whip frosting for an additional 3 minutes to whip it up nice & fluffy like–the resulting frosting is a very sweet, creamy, and medium consistency wonder that goes with just about any flavor of cake.
-At this point you can thin the frosting with more cream to use as a filling for cupcakes or sandwich cookies, or add more powdered sugar to stiffen it up a bit more for use as decorator icing.
+Increase the mixer speed to high, and whip frosting for an additional 3 minutes until fluffy.
+The result is a very sweet, creamy, and medium consistency frosting, one that pairs with almost any cake flavor.
+To use as a filling for cupcakes or sandwich cookies, you can thin the frosting with more cream.
+For use as a decorator icing, add more powdered sugar to stiffen it up.

 Choose your favorite frosting application, and run with it!
 I am partial to the cupcake application.
 I’ll tell you about these little cups of love a little later.